ARL-UTEP-OC/cdes/README.md

 * Conditional Connection Gateway (CC_GW): A node that is also connected to the CC_Decision Node, but whose connection is connected throughout the emulation.
 This node may be used for more complex swapping behavior, e.g., using routes, software defined networking, etc. to redirect traffic.

 ### Limitations
-* Currently no support for scenarios with wireless nodes.

-Both of these issues will be available soon.

 ### Installation
 CIT-GEN has been tested on: